redox-os/website/content/news/this-month-260831.md

 ## Ring Buffer Communication For More Parallelism

-After some months of work Ibuki Omatsu and Anhad Singh implemented a ring buffer communication API (Redox Rings) equivalent to Linux [io_uring](https://en.wikipedia.org/wiki/Io_uring) system call API to improve performance on supported drivers, with guidance from 4lDO2 and help from Wildan Mubarok to fix bugs.
+After some months of work Ibuki Omatsu and Anhad Singh implemented a userspace-based ring buffer communication API (Redox Rings) equivalent to Linux [io_uring](https://en.wikipedia.org/wiki/Io_uring) system call API to improve performance on supported drivers, with guidance from 4lDO2 and help from Wildan Mubarok to fix bugs.
+Which is better than the previous attempt from years ago to implement a kernel-based ring buffer communication API.

 This work improves the I/O performance for the NVMe driver, RedoxFS and RAMFS by a significant factor.
 In the benchmark below (bypassing the RedoxFS file system) it's measured to improve I/O performance by 14-15x!!